 Considered as a metro, rather than a city, Birmingham is way ahead of Manchester – a result of its better transport links to surrounding towns, perhaps.
 The twin cities of South Hampshire are back in the rankings, and several other cities look a lot bigger when the whole of their economic footprint is taken into account.

-Glasgow, however, does not: it barely makes the top 10.
-Compared to cities like Birmingham or Leeds, it doesn’t have much of a hinterland.
+Glasgow, however, does not: it barely makes the top ten.
+Compared with cities like Birmingham or Leeds, it doesn’t have much of a hinterland.

 Towards a conclusion